 Lupus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more may appear for the first time, worsen, or become less severe during pregnancy.
 How a pregnancy affects the course of lupus cannot be predicted, but the most common time for flare-ups is immediately after delivery.

 Women who develop lupus often have a history of repeated miscarriages, fetuses that do not grow as much as expected (small for gestational age Small-for-Gestational-Age (SGA) Newborns A newborn who weighs less than 90% of newborns of the same gestational age at birth (below the 10th percentile) is considered small for gestational age.
 Newborns may be small because their parents... read more ), and preterm delivery Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
 Babies born prematurely can have serious health problems.
 The diagnosis of preterm labor is usually obvious.
 Measures such... read more .
 If women have complications due to lupus (such as kidney damage or high blood pressure), the risk of death for the fetus or newborn and for the woman is increased.

 Problems related to lupus can be minimized if the following are done:

 Women wait to become pregnant until the disorder has been inactive for 6 months.

-The drug regimen has been adjusted to control lupus as well as possible.
+The medications have been adjusted to control lupus as well as possible.